TiagoManuelPC/CV/README.md

 ## Tiago Manuel Pereira Campos

-So far my career its been Hospitality and Management focused, wanted to make a change and since i love computer science i enroled on a bootcamp at makers. my goal its to ace my projects for future to become a great developer
+So far my career its been Hospitality and Management focused, wanted to make a change and since i love computer science i enroled on a bootcamp at Makers.
+My goal its to ace my projects for future to become a great developer

 ## Projects